 In this article, I’m documenting all the space memorabilia that my dad, and myself as well, own.
 I’ll be adding to this list in the future as well, so come back soon if you’re curious!

-Perhaps one day I might even be able to add some flown space memorabilia to the list, but for now, I’ll stick to the space and astronaut collectibles that won’t cost me a small fortune!
+Perhaps one day I might even be able to add some flown space memorabilia to the list.
+For now, I’ll stick to the space and astronaut collectibles that won’t cost me a small fortune!

 - MY DAD’S SPACE MEMORABILIA

 - #001 – Astronaut Memorabilia: John H. Glenn, Jr. Record

 - #002 – Astronaut Autograph: Neil Armstrong

 - #003 – Astronaut Autograph: L. Gordon Cooper

 - #006 – Dutch Space Memorabilia

 - WEBSITES TO FIND SPACE MEMORABILIA FOR SALE